Devon1337/EconomyBot/README.md

 - Discord Bot
 - Uses C#
+- [Soon] Allows for uses of other game languages such as java with you know what.
 - Really Basic for the Eco

 ## System on how Eco works

 - Grabs name
-- Checks Name (Offical Discord ID)
+- Checks Name (Offical Discord STRING id)
 - Opens a spot with a starting value
 - Just a HashMap